Custom Search

 Silica gel - SiO2

 Silica gel - SiO2 - is a hard, adsorbent, crystalline substance and very porous.
 Voids are about 50 - 70% by volume and adsorbs water up to 40% of its own mass.
 The bulk density of silica gel is 480 - 720 kg/m3.
-The specific heat capacity is 1.13 kJ/kgK.
+The specific heat is 1.13 kJ/kgK.

 Activated alumina

 Activated alumina is about 90% aluminum oxide Al2O3 and very porous.
 Voids are about 50 - 70% by volume and adsorbs water up to 60% of its own mass.
 The bulk density is 800 - 870 kg/m3.
-The specific heat capacity is 1.0 kJ/kgK.
+The specific heat is 1.0 kJ/kgK.

 3. Absorption

-In an absorption system the humidity is reduced with an absorbent material such as a calcium chloride solution.
+In an absorption system humidity is reduced with an absorbent material such as a calcium chloride solution.

 Absorption involves a